When Love Takes Over: Background

-Rowland has acknowledged on several occasions that although she loved dance music, it was not really the type of music she would record.
-While in Europe in 2008, she met Guetta at one of his DJ shows in Southern France and commented that "Listening to him was just crazy."
+Rowland has acknowledged on several occasions that although she loved dance music, it was not really the type of music she would record, mainly preferring an R&B sound.
+While in Europe, in 2008, she met Guetta at one of his DJ sets in Southern France and commented that "Listening to him was just crazy."
 Guetta was playing the instrumental version of "When Love Takes Over".
 Recalling that it brought tears to her eyes, Rowland remarked, "I felt so much emotion from the track; something happened the first time I heard it, and it was just beautiful.
 And I remember thinking 'Why is this touching me like this?'
 You know, it was like there was a kinda soul-tie to it!"
 Upon meeting Guetta, she asked him for the song so she could write its lyrics.
 "So I met David and asked him for the track...
 He gave it to me, and I brought it back here to London, UK and wrote the actual song".
-At a writing session in a London hotel room, Rowland and songwriting duo Nervo wrote the lyrics and melody over Guetta's backing track.
-Rowland later joined Guetta and Julie Terry Lefèvre-Han in the recording studio to finish off the song.
+At a later writing session, in a London hotel room, Rowland and songwriting duo Nervo wrote the lyrics and melody over Guetta's backing track.
+Rowland later rejoined Guetta, with Julie Terry Lefèvre-Han, in the recording studio to finish the song.

-Later in a 2010 interview, Nervo revealed that Rowland's record label were not keen on the song despite their and Rowland's enthusiasm.
-Consequently, "When Love Takes Over" was shelved until Guetta rediscovered the song when compiling his fourth studio album, One Love.
+Subsequently, in a 2010 interview, Nervo revealed that Rowland's record label, Columbia Records, was not keen on the song, despite their and Rowland's enthusiasm.
+For this reason, "When Love Takes Over" was shelved until Guetta rediscovered the song while compiling material for his fourth studio album, One Love.
 The finished song with Rowland's vocals and Guetta's production was premiered in March 2009 at the Ultra Music Festival in Miami.
-A month later on 21 April 2009, the single was released in Europe, and the United States.
-In the UK, the single's release had to be brought forward to 11 June 2009 to combat an "inferior" cover version released on 9 May 2009.
-Additionally, beginning in July/August 2009, American TV channel Bravo licensed the song for a two-month period, to use for in-house advertising.
+A month later, on 21 April 2009, the single was released in Europe and the United States.